TimGrt/docker-centos7-ansible/README.md

 ## How to Build

-This image is built on Docker Hub automatically any time the upstream OS container is rebuilt, and any time a commit is made or merged to the `master` branch.
-But if you need to build the image on your own locally, do the following:
+If you need to build the image on your own locally, do the following:

   1. [Install Docker](https://docs.docker.com/engine/installation/).
   2. Clone the repository and `cd` into this directory.